JasmineElm/dsv/00/glossary.md

 ### PPDAC

 PPDAC stands for Problem, Plan, Data, Analysis, and Conclusion.
 It is a framework commonly used in data science to guide the research process.
 The PPDAC framework helps to ensure that researchers are following a logical process and considering all aspects of their research.
+See also [CRISP-DM](#CRISP-DM), [SEMMA](#SEMMA) and [KDD](#KDD)

 ### Pseudonymised